Avoid Common Budgeting Mistakes — Take Control of Your Money

-- Proven approaches to tackle and eliminate high-interest debt
+• Effective methods to pay down and eliminate high-interest debt

-- Tech recommendations, including a calendar-based budgeting app, to streamline and enhance your money management
+• Recommended tech — including a calendar-based budgeting app — to simplify money management

 Financial Instability and Budgeting Pitfalls